Ditch the Copycats — Explore Kansai Like a Local

 Did you know Osaka’s nickname is “The Kitchen of Japan,” and for good reason?
-This lively city tempts food lovers with sizzling street stalls, bustling markets, and hidden Osaka restaurants on every neon-lit corner.
+This lively city tempts food lovers with sizzling street stalls, bustling markets, and hidden restaurants on neon-lit corners across the city — from casual stalls to some of the best Osaka restaurants serving regional specialties.

-But with so many legendary eats, quirky izakayas, and Michelin-star surprises, even seasoned travelers can feel overwhelmed: Where do you start, what’s really worth trying, and how do you actually get a seat at the best Osaka restaurants?
+But with so many legendary eats, quirky izakayas, and Michelin-star surprises, even seasoned travelers can feel overwhelmed: Where do you start, what’s really worth trying, and how do you actually get a seat at the most popular spots?

 Discover Osaka’s Culinary Scene: Food Districts and Regional Flavors